SebskiW/pension_buyback_analysis/README.md

 ## User Interface

 Pension Buyback Analysis app is designed as a command-line application (or console application) which is to be used from a text interface, such as a shell.
-The software has been tested to runs in Windows terminal.
+The software has been tested to run in a Windows terminal.
 There is currently no web version.

 ## Expected user input